ramyaimansabry/Prevent-Screenshot-POC/Readme.md

 ## Prevent Screenshots & Screen Recording

-A POC for how to prevent screenshots (Actually shows a black screenshot) & screen recording for an iOS app with sensitive information.
+A POC for how to prevent screenshots (Actually shows a black screenshot) & screen recording (Hide sensitive content) for an iOS app with sensitive information.

 ### Features
 - Show black view screenshot.